 If no clog is visible, check the other toilets and drains in the house.
 If more than one toilet won’t drain, the problem could be deeper into the pipe system.
 For these situations, you’ll want to call in the professionals.

-Bieg Plumbing is a family-owned business that has operated in the St. Louis area for nearly 60 years.
+Bieg Plumbing is a family-owned business that has operated in the St. Louis area for over 60 years.
 Needless to say, we’ve seen it all.
 We can help you fix any problem with your toilet or pipes.
-Our expert technicians are available 24-hours a day, so we can get you out of that jam no matter the time.
+Our expert technicians are here to get you out of that jam!